 Lucky for you, there’s more than one winter pop-up themed bar in Kansas City in a private outdoor enclosure.
 Located around the pool deck at The Fontaine hotel on the Country Club Plaza, you’ll find the Nine Zero One Igloo Bar.
 It features not only the igloos, but also pays homage to Scandinavia through sights, smells, and flavors featured in the themed signature cocktails.
 This experience booked up fast last year so I wasn’t able to try it out, but they typically open in late-November and close in mid-March.

-11. Miracle Kansas City (three locations)
+11. Miracle Kansas City (rotating locations)

 12. Sippin’ Santa at Julep